julia-vscode/docs/docs/src/userguide/runningcode.md

 There are four commands that you can use to run code from your editor in the Julia REPL:

 - `Julia: Execute Code in REPL`
-- `Julia: Execute Code Cell in REPL`
+- `Julia: Execute Code Cell in REPL` / `Julia: Execute Code Cell in REPL and Move`
 - `Julia: Execute File in REPL`
 - `Julia: Run File in New Process`